 Teledensity Details

-Sr No Month Year Teledensity (Phones per 100)
+Sr No Month Year Teledensity ( Phones per 100 )

 Rural Urban Overall

 1 March 2004 1.70 21.30 7.58

 2 March 2005 1.74 26.20 9.08

 3 March 2006 1.86 37.99 12.70

 4 March 2007 5.78 47.24 18.22

 5 March 2008 9.34 63.67 25.64

-6 December 2008 12.59 81.38 33.23
+6 December 2008 12.62 81.30 33.23

 - 1.6 There is a strong evidence to show that telephones have a high correlation with Gross Domestic Product (GDP) per capita.
-Surveys and studies have revealed that access to information and communication technologies translate into multiple economic opportunities.
-Communication is still a challenge in villages and remote places, while urban India witnesses a telecom revolution.
-The fruits of telecom liberalization have not reached the majority of rural masses. - 1.7 In a market where margins are getting narrower, setting up of telecom infrastructure in rural areas is not very lucrative.
-The service providers expect some kind of customized friendly policies for rural telephony, and also want to be compensated by the Regulator and the Government for operating in rural areas.
-The crux of the problem is not so much that low revenues make a poor business case but because the investments needed are high.
+Surveys and studies have revealed that access to information and communication technologies allows the benefits of information availability, business opportunities and social connections that translate into brighter education and economic opportunities. - 1.7 One of the most basic needs of mankind communications, is still a challenge in villages and remote places, while urban India witnesses a telecom revolution.
+The fruits of telecom liberalization have still not reached the rural masses.
+In a market where margins are getting pressed, setting up of telecom infrastructure in rural areas is not very lucrative.
+The service providers expect some kind of customized friendly policies for rural telephony, and also want to be compensated by the Regulator and the government for operating in rural areas.
+The crux of the problem is not so much that low revenues make a poor business sense but because the investments needed are high.
 Rural markets are, therefore, not high on the business radar of operators.
-The Universal Service Obligation Fund (USOF) has also not spurred the investments in rural areas to the desired level.
-A facilitating environment for expansion of rural telephony has to be created so that the operators are encouraged and convinced for making investments in such areas.
+The Universal Service Obligation Fund (USOF) subsidy has also not spurred the investments in rural areas at the desired level.
+As the telephony for rural markets is very crucial, facilitating environment has to be created so that the operators are encouraged and convinced for making investments in such areas.

 - 1.8 The rural market should be seen as an opportunity in business.
-As per a press clipping1, Life Insurance Corporation (LIC), one of India's Insurance Company, sells 50% of its policies in rural India.
-Further out of Rs 83709 crores FMCG (Fast Moving Consumer Goods) sales in India, 53% is the contribution from rural areas.
+As per a press clipping, Life Insurance Corporation (LIC), one of India's Insurance Company, sells 50% of its policies in rural India.
+Further out of Rs 83709 crores FMCG sales in India, 53% is the contribution from rural areas.
 Hindustan Unilever Limited gets 50% of its Rs 13000 crores plus sales from rural India.
-The data shows that rural markets have huge potential. - 1.9 As per ICRIER (Indian Council of Research on International Economic Relations) report titled "India-the impact of mobile phones" published in Jan 2009, there is a positive relationship between GDP per capita and telephone density indicators.
-The report says that Indian states with higher mobile penetration can be expected to grow faster, with a growth rate 1.2% points higher for every 10% increase in the mobile penetration rate.
+The data shows that rural markets have huge potential. - 1.9 As per ICRIER (Indian Council of Research on International Economic Relations) report titled as "India-the impact of mobile phones" published in Jan 2009, there is a positive relationship between GDP per capita and telephone density indicators.
+The report further says that Indian states with higher mobile penetration can be expected to grow faster, with a growth rate 1.2% points higher for every 10% increase in the mobile penetration rate.
 If Bihar were to enjoy the same mobile penetration rate as Punjab then, it would enjoy a growth rate that is about 4% higher.
-The other findings of the report are: - There is evidence of a critical mass, around a penetration rate of 25%, beyond which the impact of mobile on growth is amplified
+The other findings of the report are:

-1 THE ECONOMIC TIMES NEW DELHI 10 MAY 2008
+THE ECONOMIC TIMES NEW DELHI 10 MAY 2008